Who is Duck on The Masked Singer?

 Davina McCall appears satisfied she is aware of who Duck is, pinning all her cash on Mel C.

-The Spice previously referred to as Sporty actually ticks the ‘athletic’ field, and her expertise in The Spice Ladies and as a solo singer would imply she’s been entrance of crowds which are 85,000 sturdy.
+The Spice previously often known as Sporty definitely ticks the ‘athletic’ field, and her expertise in The Spice Ladies and as a solo singer would imply she’s been entrance of crowds which might be 85,000 robust.

 However is Mel C bilingual?